 New York Private Investigator Associations

 Once you have a license, we recommend joining a private investigator industry association.
 The most popular association in New York is the Associated Licensed Detectives of New York State (ALDONYS).
+Founded in 1938, ALDONYS is a pivotal organization for licensed private investigators and security professionals throughout New York.
+The association aims to uphold standards of excellence and professionalism within the industry.
+It provides members a platform for networking, continuing education, and advocacy on legislative issues affecting their profession.

 Find a Job